-Doctor of Philosophy (Queensland University of Technology), PhD (Queensland University of Technology), BA (Hons) (Queensland University of Technology)
+Doctor of Philosophy (Queensland University of Technology), BA (Hons) (Queensland University of Technology)

 I am a creative industries and screen industries academic combining successful inclusion of Indigenous perspectives in my learning and teaching with effective enterprise skills development.
 My industry engagement and academic research is driven by questions around how screen content connects with discrete audiences in markets increasingly under pressure through creative and commercial tensions.